Can You Bring a Camera On a Plane 2023?

 As a rule of thumb

-Never pack your camera on checked baggage, unless you don’t have other choices.
+Never pack your camera on checked baggage, unless you don’t have any other choices.

 Image courtesy / Amazon

-According to the TSA digital cameras are allowed through the security checkpoint without any restrictions
+According to the TSA digital cameras are permitted through the security checkpoint without any restrictions.

-Digital cameras are not considered dangerous because they are small so their rules are pretty clear about them.
+Digital cameras are not considered dangerous items, even with batteries, as they are small so their rules are pretty clear.

-Here is what the TSA has to say on their website.
+Here is a screenshot from the TSA website.

 bring a camera on a plane/ TSA rules